Dyck graph: Algebraic properties

+Toroidal graph

+The Dyck graph is a toroidal graph, contained in the skeleton of a hexagonal regular map, {6,3}4,0, with 32 vertices, 48 edges, and 16 hexagonal cycles.
+It is the dual of its symmetric toroidal embedding is the Shrikhande graph.

+It can be visualized as net, a 4 by 4 array of hexagons, where left-right and top-bottom wrap into a flat torus.

 Dyck map

 The Dyck graph is the skeleton of a symmetric tessellation of a surface of genus three by twelve octagons, known as the Dyck map or Dyck tiling.
 The dual graph for this tiling is the complete tripartite graph K4,4,4.